 As for the frequency of urination, the abstinence effect has been found in other studies and seems to reflect a one-time adjustment of the body to a new nutrient.
 The effect disappears entirely within a day.

 The 1928 study ignored all this, and given the tiny sample, lack of systematic process, absence of measurements including “frequency,” and omission of controls, it really says nothing about dehydration.

 The negative connotations of caffeinated drinks extended this myth, however.
 Caffeine is a powerful psychoactive agent with noted risks and also benefits.
 It’s natural to assume that it, therefore, will have a strong impact on your body’s fluid balance.

 But unless you’re drinking it in very large doses, science tells us the effect is very small.

 It’s essentially classified as a mild diuretic.
-(Diuretics reduce the amount of urine in your blood vessels and are usually associated as a medication (“water pills”) that helps rid your body of excess fluid and potentially combat high blood pressure.)
+(Diuretics reduce the amount of water in your blood and are usually associated as a medication (“water pills”) that helps rid your body of excess fluid and potentially combat high blood pressure.)
 Alcohol, ginger, parsley, and dandelion are examples of the wide range of diuretics.

 The Science: Why Tea is Hydrating